sean1792/socket-http/README.md

 # socket-http

-this is a simple project to use standard
+this is a simple project only using socket as extend library to create http server and http client